 Feodor Lynen Research Fellowship for Postdoctoral Researchers

 Submit an application if you are a researcher from Germany with above average qualifications, at the beginning of your academic career and only completed your doctorate in the last four years.
-A Feodor Lynen Research Fellowship for postdoctoral researchers allows you to carry out a long-term research project (6 to 24 months) you have selected yourself in cooperation with an academic host you have selected yourself at a research institution abroad.
+A Feodor Lynen Research Fellowship for postdoctoral researchers allows you to carry out a long-term research project (6 to 24 months).
+Applicants choose their own topic of research and their academic host abroad.
 The host must be an academic working abroad who has already been sponsored by the Humboldt Foundation.
 The Humboldt Foundation expects the host to contribute to financing the research fellowship.

 Short-term study visits, participation in congresses and training courses cannot be financed.

 - Doctorate, completed less than four years prior to the date of application.
 Candidates who have nearly completed their doctoral degrees are eligible to apply provided that they submit the manuscript of their dissertation or publications containing the results of their dissertation.

 - Academic publications reviewed according to international standards and printed in journals and/or by publishing houses.